-Action Description Evidenced by Due The corporate plan to be been kept up to date and any necessary update is published Corporate plan is up to date and published on the website 31/03/15 The Constitution and Code of Conduct are subject to an annual review and updated where applicable The constitution has been reviewed and amendments agreed by Council 04/03/15 Service Plans prepared and published for each division Service plans for the forthcoming year completed and returned to Corporate Services.
-31/03/15 Quarterly performance reports all reviewed by Cabinet and Scrutiny.
+Action Description Evidenced by Due The corporate plan to be kept up to date and any necessary update is published Corporate plan has been revised and is up to date and published on the website 31/03/16 The Constitution and Code of Conduct are subject to an annual review and updated where applicable The constitution has been changed to reflect legislative and organisational change and amendments agreed by Council 31/03/16 Business Plans prepared and published for each division Business plans for the forthcoming year completed and returned to Corporate Services.
+31/03/16 Quarterly performance reports all reviewed by Cabinet and Scrutiny.
 Performance reports published on the website.
-31/03/15 Performance reports reviewed by Cabinet and Scrutiny as per minutes published on the Website.
-31/03/15 Audit reports reviewed quarterly by Actions in Audit reports followed up 31/03/15 Governance Committee and follow up reviews undertaken where the audit review show the expected levels of assurance had not been achieved.
-Quarterly audit reports all reviewed by Governance Committee 31/03/15 Standards Committee have received quarterly reports on the progress of formal service complaints against the Council and lessons learned from those complaints.
-Standards committee review progress on all formal complaints quarterly.
+31/03/16 Performance reports reviewed by Cabinet and Scrutiny as per minutes published on the Website.
+31/03/16 Audit reports reviewed quarterly by Actions in Audit reports followed up 31/03/16 Governance Committee and follow up reviews undertaken where the audit review show the expected levels of assurance had not been achieved.
+Quarterly audit reports all reviewed by Governance Committee 31/03/16 Standards Committee have received quarterly reports on the progress of formal service complaints against the Council and lessons learned from those complaints.
+Standards committee review progress on all formal complaints at least half yearly.
 Reports published on website.
-31/03/15 Alleged breaches of the Members' Code of Conduct by District, Town and Parish Councillors are considered by the Monitoring Officer in a timely manner Breaches of the Member Code of Conduct have been considered by the Monitoring Officer throughout the year.
-31/03/15 Audit undertake their annual review of the effectiveness of systems of internal control.
-Audit have done their annual review of the system of internal control and the results are built in to their annual report 31/03/15 All service reviews that are planned are undertaken Service reviews were held during the year as planned and changes implemented.
-31/03/15 The actions brought by property search companies are carefully managed and addressed Land charges actions carefully managed and addressed.
-31/03/15 Governance Framework reviewed and any amendments approved.
-All amendments approved 31/03/15 The provision for clawback of MMI insurance claims is reviewed and is adequate MMI provision is as per the MMI annual statement 31/03/15 Employee Code of Conduct Developed Employee code of conduct is being developed as part of revised Conditions of Service and Statement of Particulars for consideration by the General Ongoing
+31/03/16 Alleged breaches of the Members' Code of Conduct by District, Town and Parish Councillors are considered by the Monitoring Officer in a timely manner Breaches of the Member Code of Conduct have been considered by the Monitoring Officer in consultation with the Independent Person throughout the year.
+31/03/16 Audit undertakes their annual review of the effectiveness of systems of internal control.
+Audit have undertaken their annual review of the system of internal control and the results are built in to their annual report 31/03/16 All digital service reviews that are planned are undertaken Digital service reviews were held during the year as planned and changes implemented.
+31/03/16 The actions brought by property search companies are carefully managed and addressed Land charges actions carefully managed and addressed.
+31/03/16 Governance Framework reviewed and any amendments approved.
+All amendments approved 31/03/16 The provision for clawback of MMI insurance claims is reviewed and is adequate MMI provision is as per the MMI annual statement 31/03/16